-The MAA, which in March highlighted what it labeled "despicable" conduct by AB InBev, had called on agencies to strike against the company to make a stand against the businesses treatment of suppliers.
+The MAA, which in March highlighted what it labelled 'despicable' conduct by AB InBev, had called on agencies to strike against the company to make a stand against the businesses treatment of suppliers.

-However, for reasons that were "understandable given their vulnerability," agencies declined to launch the strike, due to start today.
-The ISBA also failed to publically condemn "exploitative client behavior," the MAA said.
+However, for reasons that were "understandable given their vulnerability", agencies declined to launch the strike, due to start today.
+The ISBA also failed to publically condemn "exploitative client behaviour," the MAA said.

 Agencies were also asked how much more of a rebate they would be prepared to give back over the minimum 5% rebate that AB InBev stipulates.

 However, MAA managing director Scott Knox said in an email to members this week that it had garnered support from agencies in the US where there was a real enthusiasm for calling "bad practice" to account.

 "The industry has no choice but to pull together if we are to have a chance of securing long-term financial health for agencies and their staff," Knox said.

 The body had struck up conversation with two of the largest global advertising networks and was in dialogue with several MPs as to how to challenge what the MAA deems "exploitative" business practice, he said.